-All the paths are tarmac, the signage is good, lovely course planner endorsed by the Greenkeeper at each hole, a ball washer & towel, and bin.
+All the paths are tarmac, the signage is good, the lovely course planner endorsed by the Greenkeeper at each hole, a ball washer & towel, and a bin.

-The pins position can be tricky, I believe the 1st hole will have nine pin positions, while the green is sloping towards a large lake, that will come into play on the 2nd hole as well.
+The pin positions can be tricky, I believe the 1st hole will have nine pin positions, while the green is sloping towards a large lake, which will come into play on the 2nd hole as well.

-There is a toilet at the end of the 6th hole which also serves the golfers need when coming down the 13th, a water fountain is also located at this point.
+There is a toilet at the end of the 6th hole which also serves the golfers’ needs when coming down the 13th, a water fountain is also located at this point.

 Le Golf National – Ryder Cup Course Review – Stand Out Holes…

 It is very hard to pick my favourite holes as they all have a special attraction & challenge, the last 4 holes provide the most beautiful layout, water everywhere & bunkers!
 But here are our selected four holes: